cordawyn/kalimba/README.md

 In short, inheriting from Kalimba::Resource facilitates ActiveRecord-like behaviour, and including RDFS modules enables RDF features.
-If your model does not include any RDFS modules, it will not be able to "find its place" in the RDF storage and thus, perform any operations requiring RDF storage "environment" (which are pretty much all operations).
+If your model does not include any RDFS modules (or does not define "type" and "base_uri" by itself), it will not be able to "find its place" in the RDF storage and thus, perform any operations requiring RDF storage "environment" (which are pretty much all operations).

 In other words, there are 2 ways of creating Kalimba resources (or models, if you prefer), as we differentiate between 2 types of resources: those that can have instances